 IT complexity directly affects the complexity of the DR planning process as well as archival, testing, update and execution of the DR plan.
 Most large enterprises have many IT systems interconnected in a complex dependency web that requires them to resort to commercial asset management and automated systems management suites to get a handle on their infrastructures.
 It goes without saying that if your IT organization includes one or more configuration management databases (CMDBs) you will require an equivalent level of DR planning and management tools and sn associated database to properly build and manage your DR plan.

-Just as complex IT organizations have found their CMDB tools well worth the investment, they find DR planning and maintenance
+Just as complex IT organizations have found their CMDB tools well worth the investment, they find DR planning and maintenance tools just as valuable.

 I've also talked to some companies that have built their own DR planning tools using the development interfaces available in their systems management CMDBs.
 This allows them to store DR plans, configurations and processes with their existing systems management counterparts.
 The benefits these customers reap from this level of integration is that day-to-day IT change management processes can be simply integrated into DR plan updates so that the DR plan never falls out of synchronization with the IT infrastructure.